cyber-prophet/bostrom-journal/BostromJournal001.md

 All the tokens can be in two states: frozen and liquid (except TOCYB which is always in liquid state).

-When tokens are in liquid state they can be:
+When tokens are in a liquid state they can be:

-- transferred to other addresses in the Bostrom or other blockchains of Cosmos network;
+- transferred to other addresses in Bostrom or other blockchains of the Cosmos network;
 - swapped to other tokens using liquidity pools.
 Other tokens can be non-native Bostrom tokens transferred by IBC protocol from other blockchains of the Cosmos network.

 ### BOOT token [~](https://cyb.ai/ipfs/QmQhvkpamvjqdCTk8qKT6dCb859Jc6Rsh2er41nMxFBYEy)